Get your EIN in as fast as 7 business days. Apply now for $49

 Does every corporation need an EIN?

 Yes.
-Every corporation -- whether a C-Corp or S-Corp -- must have an EIN.
-The IRS requires it for filing corporate tax returns (Form 1120 or 1120-S), withholding payroll taxes, and reporting dividends.
-There are no exceptions.
+Every corporation -- whether a C-Corp or an S-Corp -- must have an EIN.
+The IRS requires it for filing corporate tax returns (Form 1120 or Form 1120-S), withholding payroll taxes, reporting dividends, and opening a bank account.
+There are no exceptions, even for a single-shareholder corporation with no employees.

 How much does it cost to get an EIN for a corporation?

-Getting an EIN from the IRS is free.
-US residents with an SSN or ITIN can apply online and receive the EIN instantly.
-Non-US residents who must apply by fax can use ein.so for $49 (Standard) or $97 (Express).
-Never pay hundreds of dollars for an EIN.
+The IRS charges $0 for an EIN.
+US residents with an SSN or ITIN apply online and receive the EIN instantly for free.
+Non-US residents who must apply by fax can use ein.so for $49 (Standard, 4-7 business days) or $97 (Express, 2-3 business days).
+Never pay third parties hundreds of dollars for a free federal number.

 Can I apply for a corporate EIN online?

 Yes, if the responsible party has a valid SSN or ITIN.
-The IRS EIN Assistant at irs.gov processes corporate EIN applications in real time.
-You receive your EIN immediately upon completion.
-Non-US residents without an SSN or ITIN must use the fax method with Form SS-4.
+The IRS EIN Assistant at irs.gov processes corporate applications in real time and issues the EIN immediately.
+Non-US founders without an SSN or ITIN cannot use the online tool.
+They file Form SS-4 by fax to 855-215-1627 using a passport number on Line 7b.

 Who is the responsible party on a corporate EIN application?

 The responsible party is the individual who controls or manages the corporation and directs the disposition of its funds and assets.
 This is the president, CEO, or another principal officer.
-The responsible party must be an individual -- not another entity.
+The responsible party must be a single individual person -- not another corporation, not a registered agent, and not a law firm acting as agent.

 Do I need a new EIN if I change my corporation's name?

 No. Changing your corporation's name does not require a new EIN.
-You notify the IRS of the name change by filing your next tax return with the new name, or by writing to the IRS.
-The EIN stays the same for the life of the corporation.
+You notify the IRS by checking the name-change box on your next Form 1120 or 1120-S, or by writing to the IRS.
+The EIN stays the same for the entire life of the corporation, even through name changes and address moves.

 Do I need a new EIN if my corporation changes from C-Corp to S-Corp?

 No. Filing Form 2553 to elect S-Corp status does not require a new EIN.
 The corporation keeps its existing EIN.
-The only change is the tax return form: you file Form 1120-S instead of Form 1120.
-See our S-Corp election guide for details.
+The only change is the annual tax form: you file Form 1120-S instead of Form 1120.
+The EIN never changes because of a tax election.
+See our S-Corp election guide for the deadlines.

 Can a non-US resident form a US corporation and get an EIN?

 Yes.
-Non-US residents can incorporate in any US state and obtain an EIN.
-Since they cannot use the IRS online system, they apply by fax using Form SS-4. ein.so specializes in this process, handling the entire SS-4 filing for $49 (Standard) or $97 (Express).
+Non-US residents incorporate in any US state and obtain an EIN without an SSN or ITIN.
+Since the IRS online tool requires an SSN, they apply by fax using Form SS-4 with a passport number on Line 7b. ein.so handles the entire SS-4 filing for $49 (Standard) or $97 (Express).

 How long does it take to get an EIN for a corporation?

 Online applications receive the EIN instantly.
-Fax applications take 4-7 business days. ein.so's Express service ($97) reduces fax processing to 7 business days.
-Mail applications take 4-6 weeks and are not recommended for corporations.
+Fax applications take 4-7 business days when the form is error-free. ein.so Standard delivers in 4-7 business days for $49; Express delivers in 2-3 business days for $97.
+Mail applications take 4-6 weeks and are not recommended for corporations on a timeline.

 Get My EIN for $49